 They’re also shy snakes, mainly nocturnal and don’t wish to encounter humans.
 It’s a venomous snake with the venom containing neurotoxins.
 Get bitten by this snake and you’ll have dizziness, vomiting, abdominal pain and diarrhea.
 Severe envenomation can lead to respiratory failure and death.

 Not every snake in Texas is venomous, and all yellow and black snakes, venomous or not, have an important role in the Texas ecosystem.
 Envenomation is a defensive mechanism for all snakes who use biting and spitting as last resorts.
 Snakes don’t look for humans – rather they try to avoid them as much as possible.

-Black and Yellow Snakes – Essentially Just Looking for Food and Shelter
+Black And Yellow Snake Texas – Essentially Just Looking For Food And Shelter

-Black and yellow snakes in general, occur around homes in Texas and in gardens and are essentially just looking for shelter and food – rats and lizards.
+Black and yellow snakes in general, occur around homes and in gardens in Texas and are essentially just looking for shelter and food – rats and lizards.
 The Ringneck snake is such a beautiful snake from Texas.
-And is a mildly venomous snake.
-It’s a harmless colubrid snake with a number subspecies.

 If you don’t want yellow-and-black-type snakes coming into your home and garden, keep your garden and home clutter-free.
 Keep storage areas as clean and neat as possible.